vbvg2008/benchmarks/schedule/schedule.md

 ### to do list:

-* add network scheduling
+* schedule optimizer (different from scheduling model?)
 * provide warm-up functionality
+* do benchmark on single gpu to test the effect of num_cpu

 7. do benchmark on single gpu speed

 8. add multi-gpu, do benchmark

-## Scheduler ideas:
-fe.build
-    optimizers: - on network instance   worry about it later

-fe.network
-    ops - in Networks:        - no the fly

-lr schedule

 # some back log:
  Update = reduce + update
  gradient_Op = reduce + gradient

 * TVM?
 Ray?
 for mode in modes: